DFE-Digital/dfe-analytics-dotnet/README.md

 1. Create a JSON private key.
 This file will be downloaded to your local system.

 The library expects to have this JSON key available within your application's `IConfiguration` under the `DfeAnalytics:CredentialsJson` key.
 For local development you should use User Secrets to store the key.
-For deployed environments set the `DfeAnalytics__CredentialsJson` environment variable.
+For deployed environments you can set the `DfeAnalytics__CredentialsJson` environment variable.

 Alternatively you can configure a `BigQueryClient` directly:
 ```cs